awanmbandi/realworld-cicd-pipeline-project/README.md

      - Unzip and Push the code to the Repository you just provisioned

 2) SonarQube
-    - Create an Create an Ubuntu 20.04 VM instance and call it "SonarQube"
+    - Create an Create an Ubuntu 24.04 LTS (HVM) VM instance and call it "SonarQube"
     - Instance type: `t2.medium`
     - Security Group (Open): 9000 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair